abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

     needs: [ checks ]
 ```

-We use step `- uses: jdx/mise-action@v2` to install Ruby.
+We use step `- uses: jdx/mise-action@v2` to install Ruby and other tools.
 It's cached in the first run,
 so usually this step should be quick.

-To perform Kamal commands on the server we need to establish SSH connection:
+To perform Kamal commands on the server, we need to establish an SSH connection:

 ```yaml
 jobs: